Zhiar Ali: Rasan lawsuit

 On February 22, 2021, it was announced that a lawsuit had been filed against Rasan by a member of the Islamist Kurdistan Justice Group, who argued that the organization's advocacy for local LGBT+ rights was "against the values of the Kurdish culture."
 In response, Rasan stated that they would defend themselves against the lawsuit in court and that they work for the rights of all individuals equally.
 Ali spoke out against the MP during a live Rudaw interview, defending the rights of the LGBT+ community and stating that the MP's accusations were "baseless and not based on any scientific evidence."
 He emphasized that the promotion of LGBT+ rights is a fundamental aspect of human rights and should be respected and protected by the government and society.

+Later, the Iraqi Parliament managed to pass a law making it illegal for healthcare providers to effectively help LGBT individuals and punishes activists and LGBT people by fines and imprisonment.
+Ali said in a statement to Middle East Eye: "We will no longer be able to speak out about the discrimination and violence we face without the fear of being prosecuted."

 Asayish operation

-On April 1, 2021, news broke that the Kurdish security forces, known as Asayish, had set up checkpoints in Sulaymaniyah and arrested a number of individuals suspected of being gay.
+On April 1, 2021 news broke that the Kurdish security forces, known as Asayish, had set up checkpoints in Sulaymaniyah and arrested a number of individuals suspected of being gay.
 Despite widespread public condemnation of the operation on social media, it received support from a group of seventeen members of Sulaymaniyah's Provincial Council who signed a petition in its favor.

 In response to the arrests, Ali, the executive director of Yeksani, launched an online campaign called "Take Action" which aimed to bring attention to the issue and help bring it to the attention of international actors.
 Some relevant ones that commented included Amnesty International, the US Consulate in Erbil, Human Rights Watch, and ILGA Asia.
 The campaign received widespread support and helped bring the issue to the attention of international and local groups.

 It was later revealed that the decision to conduct the operation was influenced by conservative groups in the region, particularly the Kurdistan Justice Group (formerly Kurdistan Islamic Group) and Kurdistan Islamic Union.
 These groups have been known to actively promote discriminatory views towards the LGBT community.
 Members of the KJG have been seen on TV promoting the use of anti-LGBT vocabulary.

-According to Ali, the operation led to the arrest of 15 individuals, some of whom were underage.
+According to Ali the operation led to the arrest of 15 individuals, some of whom were underage.
 He reported that security checkpoints were set up in places known to be popular among the LGBT community.
 Ali also claimed that Asaiysh did not differentiate between LGBT sex workers and other members of the community, and that the operation was later rebranded as a crackdown on prostitution to avoid international backlash.